BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 This revolving credit scheme allows us, and you, to effectively and accurately manage outstanding balances in real time.

-## Allocating Limits to your Sub-Agents

-You may allocate and sub-divide your account limits across your sub-agents as you see fit.

-> **EXAMPLE**
- if your Master Agent account is alloted Nu.100,000 in Sales Credit Limit and you have 5 sub-agents, you can provide each with Nu.20,000 credit limit.
-This enables your sub-agents to sell up to 20,000 in tickets before they have to remit their sales receipts to you.

 ## Managing Sales Credit Limits for your Sub-Agents